Nathan-Reinhardt/GVF-Lures/README.md

 ![readme10](https://github.com/Nathan-Reinhardt/GVF-Lures/assets/19512110/f2737d78-1f28-4ca2-8b9b-dd754d57ee0f)
 ## Live Server hosted on Heroku
 Hosting on the live server was the most challeneging coding challenge I have ever done alone with no support.
 It took a long time to tie everything and seperate my development enviornment from the production enviornment.
 Any API keys or sensitive information for the server or website is stored within the heroku config vars.
 The domain used is from GoDaddy and the SSL is setup correctly and all forwarding/redirects go toward the working domain.
-This is the live link url: [https://www.gvflures.com/](https://www.gvflures.com/)